NathanVaughn/nathanv.me-hugo/README.md

 2. Removes all contents of the `public` folder
 3. Runs `build:js` and `build:css`
 4. Runs `hugo` to generate the site
-5. Runs `minify` to minify the output HTML
+5. Runs `beautify` to beautify the output HTML
 6. Removes the ` public/assets/icons` folder as all SVG icons are inlined
 7. Creates a file called `CNAME` with the contents being `nathanv.me` for GitHub.